loleg/swiss-tourism-regions/README.md

 And finally exported from GeoJSON.io - then tweaked and re-exported using QGIS, adding back the numeric cantonal identifiers as seen in the PDF.

+*Disclaimer:* It's not super precise.
+More like a guesstimate, due to all the steps involved.
+Having a proper export, or at least some help aligning the borders, would be warmly welcomed.

 ## License

 This package is licensed by its maintainers under the Public Domain Dedication